platonvin/platonvin.github.io/sources/articles/how_i_render_voxels.md

 title: "platonvin: Voxels"
 backlink: "../index.html"
 headline: "how Lum works"
+comments: true
 ---

+## Why is this an article?
+Really, just in hopes it makes GPUs "click" for someone.
+You are free to ask (literally any amount of any) questions (anywhere)

 ## What?
 Lum is a voxel renderer i develop to power some of my future games.
 It is not an extendable general purpose engine, rather fast and simple library.

-I am not an artist, and Lum embraces that - you are expected to reuse assets, program animations and draw some things with shaders.
+I am not an artist, and Lum embraces that - you are expected to reuse assets (in a form of blocks), program animations and draw some things with shaders.

 ## key structures
 `Material`